Gleaming waters: Charlie Mitchell and his pinkish shirt

 Charlie Mitchell (1885–1957), wearing the white trousers and holding his pinkish shirt, portrayed by Henry Scott Tuke.
 This sketch was a study for both paintings: Gleaming waters and Preparing to bathe.

-Of the models shown in the painting Gleaming waters, also the bare chested boy in the white trousers, turning his back to the audience, and holding his pinkish shirt in his hands, can be identified.
+Of the models shown in the painting Gleaming waters, also the bare-chested boy in the white trousers, turning his back to the audience, and holding his pinkish shirt in his hands, can be identified.
 It is Charlie Mitchell (1885–1957), a boy from Falmouth.
 Henry Scott Tuke also captured this motif as an individual portrait in 1910, titled Preparing to bathe.
 Catherine Wallace points out: "This dynamic oil of Tuke's boat-keeper, Charlie Mitchell, was painted in the summer of 1910 on Newporth beach, Falmouth.
 This study was for one of the main figures in Tuke's major painting, Gleaming waters."

 Furthermore, it exists as a sketch, showing Charlie Mitchell in the same pose as in Gleaming waters and Preparing to bathe.
 The sketch bears a later added inscription on the back: Cornwall 1921, the year Tuke painted further similar portraits of Mitchell in Cornwall.
 Tuke repeated this motif in variations and in different techniques.
 There is a watercolour on paper, titled A bather on the rocks, signed and dated 1921, which shows Charlie Mitchell, lying bare chested on a rock, wearing the white trousers, holding his pinkish shirt in his right hand, and looking over the sea.

 The use of a distinct jarring colour note as the fulcrum of chromatic organisation, such as the red jersey in the painting Ruby, Gold and Malachite (1901) or the pinkish shirt in Gleaming waters, could be compared with the practice of artists such as James McNeill Whistler and Albert Joseph Moore.

 Henry Scott Tuke became fascinated and highly-skilled at painting the upper torso of the male nude.
 Charlie Mitchell was the inspiration for many of these paintings over the years.
 Frequently Tuke would paint him just wearing his white trousers, emphasising the beauty of his back.

 There was a lifelong friendship between Henry Scott Tuke and Charlie Mitchell.
 Mitchell served as a model for Tuke in many of his paintings.
 Mitchell looked after Tuke's boats for 30 years and also served as his rower when Tuke wanted to paint ships further out from Swanpool Bay.
-Tuke left Mitchell GBP 1,000 in his will.
+Tuke left Mitchell £1,000 in his will.